 New!
 Sharpening Your Mental Maths

-GEMS cooperates with other development programmes such as the Abacus through UC MAS, a Malaysian franchise in India.
+CIS cooperates with other development programmes such as the Abacus through UC MAS, a Malaysian franchise in India.
 This builds up speed of mental calculations and has several other advantages.
 It is simply amazing to watch these ordinary children perform extraordinary.
 Shakuntala Devi one and all!

 Hands-On for the Whole Class